-The DBF spent £277,000 (2017: £256,000) on necessary improvements to benefice houses in the year from the Diocesan Stipends Capital Fund.
+The DBF spent £353,000 (2018: £277,000) on necessary improvements to benefice houses in the year from the Diocesan Stipends Capital Fund.
 The Diocesan Stipends Capital Fund is available for providing and improving benefice and glebe properties and when invested provides income for clergy stipends.
-Four properties were sold and four properties were purchased during 2018.
-The purchases included two replacement parsonages, a house for Swindon Resourcing church clergy and a house for a clergy spouse.
-The sales included three surplus properties and a replaced parsonage, with the other replaced parsonage due to be sold in early 2019.
+Five properties were sold and two properties were purchased during 2019.
+The purchases included a curate house and a house for an associate minister post.
+The sales included four surplus properties and a replaced parsonage.